Personal Injury FAQ

 Why do I need an attorney?

-to file a lawsuit on your behalf, we can obtain better settlement offers.
+a lawsuit on your behalf, we can obtain better settlement offers.

 Second, it is much easier to have an attorney handle all the legal paperwork